plut/ConstructiveGeometry.jl/docs/src/io.md

     Since the constructions from this package have started to diverge from those of OpenSCAD, (and also since the possibilities for export and visualization have improved), OpenSCAD output is being deprecated and may be removed in a future version.
+Only those constructions which exists in OpenSCAD are supported (e.g. spheres, but not sweeps).

 ## OpenSCAD to Julia conversion.

 Might be possible for a limited subset of OpenSCAD language.
-TODO.
+TODO (with a low priority).